BREAKING: USPS slashes address verification to 60 addresses/hour. What now?

 • Residential Delivery Indicator: Tailor messaging or service offers based on whether a location is residential or commercial.

-• Metadata-powered segmentation: Use ZIP type, ZIP Code, congressional district, county FIPs, and RDI to target campaigns more accurately.
+• Metadata-powered segmentation: Use ZIP type, ZIP Code, congressional district, county FIPS, and RDI to target campaigns more accurately.

 • Reduced returned mail: Cleaner addresses = fewer bounced deliveries and frustrated customers.